dCache/dcache-book2/intouch.md

 Files
 =====

-In this section we will have a look at the configuration and log files of DCACHE.
+In this section we will have a look at the configuration and log files of dCache.

 The dCache software is installed in various directories according to the Filesystem Hierarchy Standard.
 All configuration files can be found in  **/etc/dcache**.